PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But I see it is not the only evil that plagues Robrecht Town.
 Treacherous woman.
 I...
 I... loved you."

 "I know you did," said Shirley, not without kindness.
 "That's my gift.
 As for the rest," she shrugged, "Don't blame me.
 It's the world that's treacherous, I'm just a girl who's trying to keep up.
 Besides, a girl's gotta make a living, doesn't she?
-And I don't have a big strong man like you to protect me."
+And I don't have a big, strong man like you to protect me."
 As she said this, she edged closer to Relan, unafraid of the naked blade in his hand.
 She pushed the flat of it gently out of the way with her fingertips.

 "You know, we were trying take whatever money you could scrape together.
 I'm not proud of that."
 She ducked her head bashfully, then threw her hair back to reveal an expanse of perfect, pale throat that drew Relan downward into her dangerously plunging neckline.
 "But the feeling was real, you know."
 Then, like the sun breaking through the clouds after a storm, her pouty frown was replaced with a dazzling smile.